About the Creative

 Equity Toolkit

-The Creative Equity Toolkit provides an action-oriented approach to increasing cultural and racial equity diversity in the arts and creative sectors.
+The Creative Equity Toolkit provides an action-oriented approach to increasing cultural and racial equity and diversity in the arts and creative sectors.

 ACKNOWLEDGEMENT OF COUNTRY